Lane Thomas Player Props: Nationals vs. Dodgers

 Lane Thomas At The Plate

-- Thomas has 58 hits, which leads Washington hitters this season, while batting .287 with 19 extra-base hits.
+- Thomas leads Washington with 59 hits, batting .286 this season with 19 extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 59th, and he is 54th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 31st, his on-base percentage ranks 62nd, and he is 61st in the league in slugging.

-- Thomas will look to extend his 13-game hitting streak.
-He's batting .227 with one homer in his last outings.
+- Thomas enters this game on a 14-game hitting streak.
+During his last games, he's hitting .227 with one homer.

-- Thomas has driven in a run in 18 games this season (34.6%), including six games with more than one RBI (11.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Thomas has had at least one RBI in 34.0% of his games this year (18 of 53), with two or more RBI six times (11.3%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 27 of 52 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 27 of 53 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.